-Saying something very rude or offensive about another child Saying something very rude and offensive about their family, where they live etc (non-racial) Inform class teacher and/or phase leader If on playground, child to be inside for the rest of that break.
-Deliberately offensive sexualised behaviour Actions and language that make deliberate reference to sexual body parts.
-Inform class teacher and/or phase leader If on playground, child to be inside for the rest of that break.
-Whole school use Low level vandalism to school property Breaking school resources, damaging displays.
-Inform class teacher and/or phase leader.
+Saying something very rude or Saying something very rude Inform class teacher and/or offensive about another child and offensive about their phase leader family, where they live etc If on playground, child to be (non-racial) inside for the rest of that break.
+Deliberately offensive Actions and language that Inform class teacher and/or sexualised behaviour make deliberate reference to phase leader sexual body parts.
+If on playground, child to be inside for the rest of that break.
+Whole school use Low level vandalism to school Breaking school resources, Inform class teacher and/or property damaging displays. phase leader.